 How organizations manage those contacts and deliver consistent high-quality service is not their concern – it is their expectation it’s going to happen.

-Thanks to Dan Philp at Sensée
+Contributed by: Dan Philp at Sensée

 Each Channel Offers a Specific Type of Communication Experience